Framework Category

 Has your organization configured cybersecurity tools to automatically ingest and operationalize threat intelligence feeds?

-This question assesses whether your security tools (like SIEM, EDR, firewalls, etc.) are set up to automatically consume and act upon external threat intelligence.
+Operationalizing threat intelligence is the subject, meaning whether your security tools are configured to automatically ingest and act on threat intelligence feeds.
 Properly configured threat intelligence integration enables your security systems to detect and respond to known threats based on indicators of compromise (IoCs), malicious IP addresses, domains, or file hashes that are identified by the broader security community.

 Does your organization have a process to receive and review cybersecurity threat intelligence from reputable third-party sources?

-This question assesses whether your organization actively monitors external threat intelligence to stay informed about current threat actors and their tactics, techniques, and procedures (TTPs).
+Staying ahead of attackers depends on outside intelligence, and reviewers want to know whether you have a process to receive and review threat intelligence from reputable third parties.
 Regular review of security advisories helps organizations anticipate potential threats, understand emerging attack vectors, and proactively adjust security controls to address specific risks before they are exploited.

 Does your organization actively monitor cyber threat intelligence sources for vulnerabilities related to emerging technologies?